-Under many distributed protocols, the prescribed behavior for participants is to behave greedily, that is, to repeatedly "best respond" to the others' actions.
-We ask the following general question: "When is it in the best interest of a long-sighted participant to adhere to a distributed greedy protocol?".
+Under many distributed protocols, the prescribed behavior for participants is to behave greedily, i.e., to repeatedly "best respond" to the others' actions.
+We present recent work (Proc.
+ICS'11) where we tackle the following general question: "When is it best for a long-sighted participant to adhere to a distributed greedy protocol?".
 We take a game-theoretic approach and exhibit a class of games where greedy behavior (i.e., repeated best-response) is incentive compatible for all players.
 We identify several environments of interest that fall within this class, thus establishing the incentive compatibility of the natural distributed greedy protocol for each.
-These environments include models of the Border Gateway Protocol (BGP) [4], that handles routing on the Internet, and of the Transmission Control Protocol (TCP) [3], and also stable-roommates assignments [2] and cost-sharing [5, 6], that have been extensively studied in economic theory.
+These environments include models of the Border Gateway Protocol (BGP) [4], which handles routing on the Internet, and of the Transmission Control Protocol (TCP) [3], and also stable-roommates assignments [2] and cost-sharing [5], which have been extensively studied in economic theory.